-The browser at the center displays information about each molecule.
-The Name is the file name which contained the topology information, followed by a unique integer ID which is assigned to each molecule by VMD when it is loaded.
-Atoms shows the number of atoms in the molecule, Frames gives the number of timesteps associated with the file, and Source is either File or Remote, reflecting whether the information was acquired from a file or a remote simulation.
+The browser displays information about each molecule.
+A unique integer ID is assigned to each molecule by VMD when it is loaded.
+The Molecule is the file name which contained the topology information.
+Atoms shows the number of atoms in the molecule, and Frames gives the number of frames associated with the file.